Guild Park and Gardens: History

+Another building, used for storage and offices by the Clarks, was expanded to three storeys and now houses the Clark Centre for the Arts.
+It has programs of art classes and artist exhibits.
+A boardwalk trail has been installed in the forested part of the property to the west.

 Relics

 In the late 1950s and later, older buildings in downtown Toronto were being torn down and replaced.
 Many of these had been standing for many decades and had been well-constructed, with stonework of a high quality and were considered historic to many.
 A movement to support the preservation of older buildings began in response to the amount of demolition, but it would not be until the 1970s that governments would pass laws that protected buildings considered to have 'heritage' status.
 Rosa and Spencer Clark responded to this wholesale demolition by taking away remnants of the buildings from the demolition sites.
 They enlisted engineers, architects and hired stonemason Arthur Hibberd, and erected the remnants in the Guild gardens.
 Remnants of over 60 buildings from Toronto and elsewhere in Ontario exist in the Guild gardens, the front gate of the Guild Inn, and the front gate of the Guildwood Village neighbourhood.